 Filters are sorted by the number of events then alphabetically when the count is the same to ensure that users are shown the most popular or prolific event types first.
 It is not possible to change the list to be 100% alphabetic.
 Sorting the entire list alphabetically would cause Filters with the highest count to possibly be hidden under show more while other Filters without any upcoming events would get a prime spot.

-SILK Wrapper: The SILK Wrapper serves to provide a seamless experience for your users when navigating between your organization’s homepage and your Localist platform.
+Brand Template: The Brand Template serves to provide a seamless experience for your users when navigating between your organization’s homepage and your Localist platform.
 The consistency establishes trust for your users when navigating between your web entities so they know they are in the right place.
 If the sites look too different, they may not trust the content is from the same source.

 Responsive Design: More and more web traffic is happening on mobile devices instead a desktop.
 You can expect that your users will start browsing your platform with increasing regularity from mobile devices, so you should make sure they have the best possible experience.
 Localsit is responsive out of the box, so make sure your wrapper is also responsive to provide the best possible expereince for your users.

 When you should use the Theme Editor: The Theme Editor gives you access to your platform’s HTML to customize how your event data is presented.
 Here you can implement things like language changes or add guidelines for your users.
 Modifying a theme file will cut it off from receiving any future Localist updates — to ensure that you receive as many updates as possible, it’s recommended that you make any possible stylesheet changes outside of the Theme Editor.
 Additionally, keep in mind that your homepage is a Channel, therefore any customizations to your homepage should be made in the Channel Layout Editor.